Selected Slides and Resources About Cryptanalysis.

 - [optional] algebra for cryptographers old basic intro slides.

-- Excellent slides about factoring and discrete log cryptanalysis by Christophe Petit taught at UCL GA18 in 2015 and 2016.
+- Excellent slides about factoring and discrete log cryptanalysis by Christophe Petit in 2015-16.

-- Our Tutorial on Index Calculus, by Mary Maller questions/ answer.
+- Older 2016 tutorial on Index Calculus by Mary Maller questions/ answers.

 Classical cryptanalysis resources: